When you are starting a private practice, picking a name for your new business isn’t such an easy thing.

 Now that you know what name you want to use, you can jump right into reserving your domain name.
 You don’t want to wait on this, because you never know when someone else might grab up the domain name you want to use!

-Which brings us right to step TWO of this process: Reserving your domain name!
+Which brings us right to step TWO of the process of starting a private practice: Reserving your domain name!

-Reserving your domain name is simple, and not too expensive.
+Reserving your domain name for your private practice is simple, and not too expensive.
 You can simply go to a site like Bluehost.com and type in the name you want to use.
 If at all possible, reserve your practice name .com, rather than .net.
 The total cost should be less than $25.00.

 What if the domain name you want is already taken?